CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 **Meanwhile at work:**
 Well, the opinions are still strong, just slightly less offensive.
 At least he produces OK code, and a few tests along the way, and they no longer take weeks.

 # Developing Proficiency

 ![Beginner Phase](/assets/images/confidence_vs_tdd_skill_level.png)
 ## "Oh No My Colleagues" phase (8.5 -> 10 Years)

+**Collaboration Activities**
+1. Code review at work
+2. Lots of pairing at work
+3. Learning Ensembles at work
+4. Meetings at work

 About 3.5->4 years in I started working at a new place where testing had been ingrained for 10 years previously.
 I think my plateau'ing stopped at this phase, mostly due to my colleagues having a different take on many subjects within testing.
 Many of the rules I had previously established got changed or completely re-written as my ideals were challenged with theirs.
 These rules were: